-With its powerful motor and fast stitch speed, the Singer Heavy Duty 4411 is aimed less at those interested in embroidery or dressmaking and more at those whose projects involve thicker materials, such as denim, leather and upholstery fabrics, or those who want a dependable workhorse which can handle almost anything they throw at it.
+With its powerful motor and fast stitch speed, the Singer Heavy Duty 4411 is aimed less at those interested in embroidery or dressmaking and more at those whose projects involve thicker materials, such as denim, leather and upholstery fabrics, or those who want a workhorse which can handle almost anything they throw at it.

 I have found that there are limited options on the UK market for heavy duty household sewing machines, so the 4411 is understandably a popular product, bridging the gap between the standard household machine and industrial machines.
-Launched in early 2012, I can see the 4411 being a go-to heavy duty machine for some time to come.
+Launched in early 2012, I can see the 4411 being a go-to affordable heavy duty machine for some time to come.

 I have put together the table below comparing the 4411 with other heavy duty machines, but keep reading for my full review!

 Singer Heavy Duty 4411